Asplenium antiquum

 Asplenium antiquum is a species of fern in the family Aspleniaceae.
-It is sometimes referred to by the common names bird's-nest ferns (also called spleenworts).
+It is sometimes referred to as Japanese Bird's Nest Fern or simply Bird's Nest Fern.
 In Japanese, it is known by ō-tani-watari and tani-watari.
-It grows on cliffs, logs and rocks, near waterfalls, in damp forests, and on tree trunks in China, Japan, Korea, and Taiwan.
+It grows on cliffs, logs and rocks, near waterfalls, in damp forests, and on tree trunks in southeastern China, Japan, Korea, and Taiwan.
 It is classified as an endangered species in both South Korea and Japan.

 Description

 Asplenium antiquum is an evergreen fern, 2–3 ft.
 (60–90 cm).
 It has bright green, arching blades with a pointed end and a strong midrib.
 Asplenium antiquum can readily be distinguished from the closely related Asplenium nidus by its fronds of uniform width.

 Chemical composition

 Mearnsetin 3,7-dirhamnoside, a glycoside of the flavonol mearnsetin, can be found in A. antiquum.

 Taxonomy

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. antiquum belongs to the "Neottopteris clade", members of which generally have somewhat leathery leaf tissue.
 While the subclades of this group are poorly resolved, several of them share a characteristic "bird's-nest fern" morphology with entire leaves and fused veins near the margin.
 A. antiquum belongs to one of these subclades, together with A. antrophyoides, A. cymbifolium, A. humbertii, and A. phyllitidis.
 Other bird's-nest ferns, such as A. nidus sensu lato and A. australasicum, form a separate subclade which is not particularly closely related.